 If you are getting certain means tested benefits you could apply for a ‘budgeting loan’.
-A budgeting loan is paid from the Social Fund and would need to be paid back but is an interest free loan.
+A budgeting loan is administered by the Department of Work and Pensions and needs to be paid back but is an interest free loan.
 You can find out more about budgeting loans on the government website.

 Several of the energy companies have funds that can help people who are struggling to pay their fuel bills and have fallen behind.
 You can apply directly to the funds but they all recommend that people get money advice from an organisation first.
 An advice agency may be able to help with the application and offer other support and advice.
 Your local advice centre may be able to give advice on this.

 You can find out about the individual grant funds available from the energy companies.
 Some of these funds can also help with buying energy efficient white goods, or boiler repair and replacement.
 Some also help with fees for bankruptcy or for a debt relief order.

 Many carers struggle to make ends meet.
 Perhaps you have had to reduce your working hours or give up paid employment.
 You may have been caring and on a low income for some time so your savings have been used up.
 It can be hard to meet the cost of something unexpected or for something that would really help in your caring role.

 Key facts when applying to a charity or trust